MetaMetre/home/index.md

 This land would cost more and more than more and more big the mall will be.
 Since the issue of square meters is limited, and demand will exceed supply – the value of NFT will grow endlessly.

+-  The land sells in NFT format on the OpenSea platform right now.
+[LINK TO OPENSEA](https://opensea.io/MetaMetre)

 <center><iframe width="100%" height="500" src="https://www.youtube.com/embed/YweibxupggI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></center>